ApartmentAT/aat-api-docs/docs/disable.md

-If the host decides to disable the API, all current synchronizations will stop.
-To enable it again, a new API key needs to be generated.
+Disable the API for the current user.

-The host will be prompted if he wants to keep the synchronized bookings, or they can be deleted.
+Once disconnected, all current synchronizations will stop, and any request will return HTTP 401 status code.

-Once disconnected, any request will return HTTP 401 status code.
+To enable it again, a new access token needs to be generated.

 ### Endpoint
 ```